Casio F-91W

 The Casio F-91W is a digital watch manufactured by Japanese electronics company Casio.
-Introduced in 1989 as a successor of the F-87W, it is popular for its low price and long battery life.
+Introduced in June 1989 as a successor of the F-87W, it is popular for its low price, long battery life and iconic design.
 As of 2011, annual production of the watch is 3 million units, which makes it the most sold watch in the world.
-Its ubiquitous use in the construction of timers for terrorist bombs prompted US officials to view the wearing of these watches as a "sign of al-Qaeda".

 Specifications

 Design

-Designed by Ryusuke Moriai as his first design for Casio, the case of the F-91W measures 37.5 by 34.5 by 8.5 mm.
-The case is primarily made of resin, with a stainless steel caseback and buttons with the manufacturer's module number, 593, stamped on the caseback.
+Designed by Ryūsuke Moriai as his first design for Casio, the case of the F-91W measures 37.5 by 34.5 by 8.5 mm.
+The case is primarily made of resin, with a stainless steel caseback and buttons, with the manufacturer's module number, 593, stamped on the caseback.
 The resin strap is 18 mm at the fitting and 22 mm across the widest part of the lugs.
 The total weight is 21 g.